atalero/summarization_embeddings/README.md

 * **Baseline Model (same as original Get to the Point Code)**
 * **Word2Vec (Skipgram) - Efficient Estimation of Word Representations in Vector Space [paper](https://arxiv.org/abs/1301.3781)**

-	We trained these vectors on a subset of our data (~40,000 article, 30 million words) with an embedding dimension dimension of 300.
+	We trained these vectors on a subset of our data (~40,000 article, 30 million words) with an embedding dimension of 300.

 * **GloVe Embeddings - Global Vectors for Word Representation [paper](https://nlp.stanford.edu/projects/glove/)**